Course page PDF

 Random walks

-Take steps to random neighbours, not just better ones.
+Sometimes step to a random neighbour, not just a better one.

 Q: which random move helps where?